 This page describes various claims (besides the gas cans) the prosecution made in an attempt to prove Jodi’s testimony was not the truth.
 Jodi testified for 18 days, and her attorney Jennifer Willmott stated in a post-trial interview that she believes Jodi’s testimony to be the truth.
 It’s easy to be suspicious, since Jodi did lie to the police, but to convict someone of murder, there should be definite proof, not just suspicion and speculation.
 In a fair trial, prosecution witnesses should not mislead the jury with false statements.

 The gunshot could not have been first – Not True!

 This was perhaps the most hotly disputed topic in the trial.
 Dr Horn, the Medical Examiner, testified that the bullet apparently passed through Travis’ brain, and this would cause Travis to be immediately incapacitated, which is not compatible with the gunshot being first as Jodi testified.
-However Dr Horn’s opinion seems incompatible with his own autopsy report, which (a) states that he could find no sign of damage to the brain in spite of being able to take and examine slices, and (b) the Dura Mater was intact.
+However Dr Horn’s opinion was contrary to his own autopsy report, which (a) states that he could find no sign of damage to the brain in spite of being able to take and examine slices, and (b) the Dura Mater was intact.
 Faced with this contradiction, he stated that his own autopsy report must have a typographical error.
 But this is not plausible, if the Dura Mater were damaged, there should be a description of the damage.
 The likely explanation is that the bullet deflected, causing damage to the skull that Dr Horn mistook for an entry hole into the skull.
 Also:

 1. The blood evidence is not compatible with Travis being shot after he was dead ( the State’s theory ).
 Flores describes arterial spurting in the bathroom.
 This is not compatible with Travis being shot after he was dead.
 There is very heavy bleeding in the sink, that can only have come from the gunshot wound.